 We are responsible for permitting construction, or alteration, of dropped kerbs (otherwise known as vehicle access crossings or crossovers) for domestic and industrial use.
 The permission is valid for twelve months and will only apply to land that is part of the public highway.

 You are strongly advised to check there is no intervening land between your property and the highway boundary.
 It is for the applicant to obtain any other permissions that are required, and a copy of that agreement must be included with your application.

 You must be the owner of the property to apply.
 If not, we will require written confirmation from the owner of the property that they are happy for you to apply for an access to their property.

-Work to construct the new access shall not begin until written permission has been issued and the Licensing and Streetworks Team has been notified of a start date and the contractor’s details and the start date for works has been agreed.
+Work to construct the new access must not begin until written permission has been issued and the Licensing and Streetworks Team has been notified of a start date and the contractor’s details and the start date for works has been agreed.

 |Residential non-classified roads||£230|